elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ### [Part 1 – Step 5.
 Connecting the X Top Profiles to Z Profiles](http://www.support.modix3d.com/part-1-step-5-assemble-x-top-profiles-to-z-profiles/)
 * Fast, easy assembly.
+* Issues:
-* Issues: I revisited this step when tightening screws, careful to use right angle squares.
+  * I revisited this step when tightening screws in Part 2 Step 15, careful to use right angle squares.
 Slight imperfections in the angles can make the printer less accurate.
 <center>
 <table>
   <tr>